yukimori1004/simply_versioned/SoftwareUpdate.txt

-Add https://youtu.be/3VryynorQeo to README and fix converter.py Docs (#7883)
+Docs updates: Add Explorer to tab, YOLOv5 in Guides and Usage in Quickstart (#7438)